IntersectMBO/ouroboros-network/docs/interface-CHANGELOG.md

 CHANGELOG](../ouroboros-consensus/docs/interface-CHANGELOG.md) file for how this changelog is supposed to be used.

+## Circa 2022-11-23

+- Packages where reorganised:
+    * `ouroboros-network-api`: a common api for `network` & `consensus` packages
+    * `ouroboros-network-mock`: a mock chain which is used for testing purposes
+    * `ouroboros-network-protocols`: implementation & tests of all mini-protocols.
+       It contains two public libraries:
+          * `ouroboros-network-protocols`
+          * `ouroboros-network-protocols:testlib`

 ## Circa 2022-11-07

 - Improved `outbound-governor`'s `FailureType`: now includes handshake error.